gatsbyjs/gatsby/docs/docs/deploying-to-cloudflare-workers.md

 Now your site is available at gatsby-project.subdomain.workers.dev!

-5. CI with Github Actions
+5. CI with GitHub Actions

-Use wrangler's Github action [plugin](https://github.com/cloudflare/wrangler-action) to automatically deploy to Workers every time you push to master.
+Use wrangler's GitHub action [plugin](https://github.com/cloudflare/wrangler-action) to automatically deploy to Workers every time you push to master.

-Once Github Actions is enabled on your repo, add a file to your project's root called `.github/workflows/main.yml` with the contents:
+Once GitHub Actions is enabled on your repo, add a file to your project's root called `.github/workflows/main.yml` with the contents:

 ```
 name: Deploy production site